 - AB 1577 (Gipson) Career Technical Education: Access Plan.
 AB 1577 requires the State Department of Education, in collaboration with the California Workforce Development Board, and the Office of the Chancellor of the California Community Colleges, to develop a plan to ensure the provision of, and access to, career technical education programs at every K-12 school in California and to convene, on or before January 1, 2019, to develop the plan.
 The bill would, on or before January 1, 2020, require the department to report the plan to the Legislature.
-The bill would repeal its provisions on January 1, 2024. - Status: Passed in the Assembly (77-0) and sent to the Senate Education committee. - AB 1731 (Committee on Jobs, Economic Development, and the Economy) Apprenticeships: Training Funds: Audits.
-AB 1731 amends the Workforce and Economic Development statute, and addresses an audit finding by authorizing the program to provide guidance to local educational agencies on the allocation and oversight of apprenticeship training funds, consistent with the rules set by the California Apprenticeship Council. - Status: Passed in the Assembly (76-0) and in the Senate (33-0) and sent to enrollment, a process that leads to the bill being presented to the Governor for signature. - Position: Support
+The bill would repeal its provisions on January 1, 2024. - \circ Status: Passed in the Assembly (77-0) and sent to the Senate Education committee. - AB 1731 (Committee on Jobs, Economic Development, and the Economy) Apprenticeships: Training Funds: Audits.
+AB 1731 amends the Workforce and Economic Development statute, and addresses an audit finding by authorizing the program to provide guidance to local educational agencies on the allocation and oversight of apprenticeship training funds, consistent with the rules set by the California Apprenticeship Council.

+- Status: Passed in the Assembly (76-0) and in the Senate Education Committee (7-0) and sent to the Senate Appropriations Committee. - Position: Support